Ayline1695/Ayline1695/README.md

 -->
 ## About me

-I am 29 years, I am a Full Stack Developer with background in Databases and Emailing, and notions of Design<br/>
+I am 30 years, I am a Full Stack Developer with background in Databases, Marketing and Emailing, and notions of Design<br/>
 I'm looking for new challenges for continue learning and develop my skills

 ## Knowledges